Boycott, Divestment and Sanctions: North America

 Canada's Québec solidaire supports BDS.
 The Green Party of Canada voted to endorse BDS in 2016, despite strong objections by its leader, Elizabeth May, who threatened to resign.

 Both major U.S. political parties oppose BDS.
 American author Jonathan Schanzer of the Foundation for Defense of Democracies has said that there are links between BDS and American supporters of Hamas.
 In a 2016 congressional hearing, he said that some leaders of organizations that had been "designated, shut down, or held civilly liable for providing material support to the terrorist organization Hamas" appeared to have "pivoted to leadership positions within the American BDS campaign".

 In 2017, all 50 U.S. state governors and the mayor of Washington, D.C., signed on to "Governors United Against BDS", an initiative sponsored by the American Jewish Committee that condemns BDS as "antithetical to our values and the values of our respective states" and emphasizes "our support for Israel as a vital U.S. ally, important economic partner and champion of freedom."

+In 2023, the Democratic Socialists of America voted on a resolution to expel members "who have consistently and publicly opposed BDS, even after receiving fair and ample opportunity for education".